sdr-enthusiasts/gitbook-adsb-guide/feeder-containers/feeding-new-aggregators.md

 * feeding MLAT data to the aggregators
 * receiving MLAT results from each of the aggregators

 The docker image [`ghcr.io/sdr-enthusiasts/docker-multifeeder`](https://github.com/sdr-enthusiasts/docker-multifeeder) contains the required feeder software and all required prerequisites and libraries.
-This needs to run in conjunction with `readsb`, `tar1090`, or another Beast format data provider.
+This needs to run in conjunction with `ultrafeeder`, `tar1090`, or another Beast format data provider.

 ## Setting up Your Station

 ### Deploying feeder container

-Open the `docker-compose.yml` file that was created when deploying `readsb`.
+Open the `docker-compose.yml` file that was created when deploying `ultrafeeder`.

 Append the following lines to the end of the file \(inside the `services:` section\).
 Please edit the following parameters: